teddycorp/repo-creatooor/README.md

 The repository creator workflow allows users to create new repositories with all the Wonderland securities configurations.

 This guide is aimed at end users within your organization.
-If you're interested in configuring this for your organzation, see [SETUP.md](./docs/SETUP.md)
+If you're interested in configuring this for your organization, see [SETUP.md](./docs/SETUP.md).

 ## How to use it?